Top places to visit in China

 View from Huangshan (Yellow) Mountains in Anhui Province

 The Yellow mountain range of rugged granite is considered the finest in China and are popular with Chinese visitors.
 Huáng shān or ‘Yellow mountains’ are a series of 72 peaks in southern Anhui, best reached from the town of Tunxi.
-The main routes are well maintained with stone steps and concrete to take the large number of people who climb the mountains at peak times.
+The main routes are well maintained with stone steps and concrete to accommodate the large number of people who climb the mountains at peak times.
 For the less athletic there are cable cars that can take you to the top.

 Jingpo Lake,Heilongjiang